SiRi13/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* cArI-network.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Udacity provided the simulator and the **drive.py** file, which connects to the simulator, retrieves a frame, feeds it into the network and takes its prediction to update the steering angle.
+I did not have to change the **drive.py** script because my normalization is done by the model with keras _**Cropping2D**_ and _**Lambda**_ layers.

 ```sh
 python drive.py model.h5
 ```